 Human interference has pushed these birds to near extinction in many areas.
 Poisoning, power line collision or electrocution, shooting and encroachment have greatly reduced their numbers.
 There are protection, education, breeding and release programs in place to help support their numbers.

 The Bearded Vulture was widespread through the main mountain chains of Spain until the mid 20th century, persecution had almost eradicated this raptor from its western European stronghold.

 Bearded vultures in Andalusia

 As recently as 1986 the last specimen disappeared from Andalucia but a reintroduction program has returned this stuning bird to the mountains of eastern Andalusia.

 From 2006 to 2019 of the 60 odd individuals released in Andalusia 23 are still alive and being tracked.
-19 are dead and the rest have lost their transmitors.
-However, 19 are confirmed alive and well from recent sightings,
+19 are dead and the rest have lost or their transmitors are broken .
+However, 19 of these individuals are confirmed alive and well from recent sightings.

 Foundation for the Conservation of the Bearded Vulture

 This program has supplied food, mainly sheep limbs, during the winter months when chick survival is at a critical balance.
 In turn it has enabled the population to grow within the central Pyrenees and expand east and west into the provinces of Catalonia and Navarre.
 It is from these western populations that sub adults are once again expanding in search of new territories.
 They are reaching the Cantabrian mountains, especially the Picos de Europa, where projects are underway to prevent a repeat of the hunting / poisoning which eradicated them from here previously.

 The “Fundación para la Conservación del Quebrantahuesos” which translates to the Foundation for the Conservation of the Bearded Vulture are continuing with their protection and education schemes to ensure the expansion of this species.